-Mary Ellen Dirlam, MD, PhD, is an internal medicine physician on staff at Banner Good Samaritan Medical Center.
+Mary Ellen Dirlam, MD, PhD, is an internal medicine physician on staff at Banner – University Medical Center Phoenix.
 Her office can be reached at (602) 839-3927.

-Question: Lately I’ve been getting stomach cramps and gassy after drinking milk or eating ice cream.
+Question: Lately I’ve been getting stomach cramps and I feel gassy after drinking milk or eating ice cream.
 I never had this problem before.
 Could I be developing lactose intolerance?

 Lactose intolerance develops when the body does not produce enough of the digestive enzyme lactase to sufficiently breakdown lactose, a sugar found in milk and other dairy products.
 As a result, dairy consumption can lead to an array of uncomfortable and sometimes painful gastrointestinal symptoms, including bloating, gas, loose stools, abdominal pain and cramping.

 The best way to avoid the symptoms of lactose intolerance is to not eat or drink foods and beverages containing lactose such as milk, cheese, yogurt, sour cream, and ice cream.
 However, a lack of dairy products in one’s diet can hinder the body from getting enough calcium and vitamin D, which can ultimately lead to bone thinning and osteoporosis.